-We present a scheme for the generation of spin polarized positron beams with a continuous-wave (CW) bunch structure to be used at the Continuous Electron Beam Accelerator Facility (CEBAF) at Jefferson Laboratory (JLab).
+We present a scheme for the generation of a high polarization positron beam with continuous wave (CW) bunch structure for the Continuous Electron Beam Accelerator Facility (CEBAF) at Jefferson Laboratory (JLab).
+The positrons are created in a high average power conversion target and collected by a CW capture linac and DC solenoid.